 If not, you will likely have to rely on cancellations closer to your desired trip date.

-Before reservation launch, I would highly recommend getting very familiar with Parks Canada’s reservation platform.
+Before the reservation launch, I would highly recommend getting very familiar with Parks Canada’s reservation platform.
 Practice making a reservation, so you know exactly what to do on the day.
 Speed really matters.

 Using the Parks Canada Reservation Service